aviator-co/av/docs/av-init.1.md

 ## NAME

-av-init - Initialize the repository for Aviator CLI
+av-init - Initialize the repository for `av`

 ## DESCRIPTION

-Aviator CLI internally stores metadata in the repository.
+`av` internally stores metadata in the repository.
 This command initializes the metadata storage for the repository.

 The command requires you to setup a Personal Access Token from GitHub.
 For details, see https://docs.aviator.co/aviator-cli/installation#2.-connect-av-to-github.